WeixuanZ/wink/README.md

 ## How to use 👀

 Close right eye to scroll down and left to scroll up, keep it closed for continuous scrolling.
-Other than that, it's just your usual browser.
+Double blink to focus the search bar.
+Otherwise, it's just your usual browser.

 You can turn blink detection off by pressing the face icon in the tool bar.